alena0604/clustering_spotify/README.md

 # Results:

-After clustering analysis and visualization it's possible to get a rough idea of audio track genres that were in 1996.
+After clustering analysis and visualization I got a rough idea of audio track genres that were in 1996.
+I was able to identify only four clusters: Classical, Pop, Rock, Jazz.

-But since
+I checked my results by extracting artists genres of the audio tracks from 1996.
+The most common genres were defined by grouping of music type.
+Pop, Rock, Folk, Dance, Metal and Classical

+In the plot, that provided spotify there is a significant difference only for Classical music  (low: danceability, energy) and some Rock music (lower: acousticness)

+Popular music in the 1990s (wiki): The Red Hot Chili Peppers, Nirvana, No Doubt, Green Day, The Offspring, Marilyn Manson, Aerosmith, Bon Jovi,Backstreet Boys, *NSYNC, Christina Aguilera, Britney Spears, Jennifer Lopez and Destiny's Child, Michael Jackson